-Why I Finally Bought an Instant Pot
+Why I Bought an Instant Pot

-Creating fast and healthy recipes for my clients the years I ran my personal chef and catering business was easier with pressure cooking.
-When the Instant Pot launched and quickly gathered a cult-like following I kind of shrugged it off.
+Creating fast and healthy recipes for clients as a personal chef and private chef was easier with pressure cooking.
+When the Instant Pot launched and gathered a cult-like following I kind of shrugged it off.
 I thought, I already have several pressure cookers so why get another one?
 I

 After chopping all of the vegetables, start with a few minutes on the sauté setting.
 Next add the rest of the ingredients, lock on the lid and select the pressure cook for 15 minutes.
 When cooking is complete, allow it to cool down for 15 minutes, then release the rest of the pressure.
-You can also let it come down naturally which will take approximately 30 minutes.
+Alternatively let the pressure drop naturally which takes approximately 30 minutes.
 I've done it both ways.

 Lentil and Herb Notes

-Last note – Herbs de Provence is a lovely blend of dried herbs commonly used in French cooking.
+Herbs de Provence is a lovely blend of dried herbs commonly used in French cooking.
 It's often a blend of oregano, parsley, basil, rosemary, thyme, and sometimes lavender, savory or marjoram.
 It's one of my favorite dried herb blends.
 Try it, mix up your own blend, or use an Italian blend.

-- 1 1/2 tablespoons extra virgin olive oil
+- 1 ½ tablespoons extra virgin olive oil

 - 2 cups chopped onion 1 large

-- 1 1/2 cups chopped carrot 3 large
+- 1 ½ cups chopped carrot 3 large

-- 1 1/2 cups chopped celery 3 large ribs
+- 1 ½ cups chopped celery 3 large ribs

 - 1 cup chopped fennel 1 medium, bulb only